Nex-Pro/docs/docs/worlds/host-a-world-advanced.md

 If you add more than one server, **you must update the port numbers** defined in the environment array.
 Usually we go up in increments of 10 but you can set them to whatever you like.

-## 3. Firewall or router port forwarding

-If you're using a server from **DigitalOcean** or any other cloud provider, you must make sure the ports defined in your `docker-compose.yml` are externally available to the world.

-**We recommend allowing ports, TCP and UDP**:

--   `40100-40110`
--   `48000-48010`

-## 4. Starting, restarting, stopping and updating
+## 3. Starting, restarting, stopping and updating

 Docker Compose is really awesome for running Docker containers.
 This is all super easy.